KeychainMDIP/kc/doc/deployment_guide.md

 ### Install Local CLI Dependencies

 NodeJS dependencies should be resolved both locally on the Host and within the Docker containers.
 Dependencies resolved on the host machine enables command-line admin tools and scripts.

-The following command will launch the `clean` installation of all npm package dependencies for MDIP.
+The following command will launch the `clean` installation of all npm package dependencies for MDIP:

 ```bash
 npm ci